 If your puppy doesn't go immediately, be patient.
 Keep an eye on signs your puppy needs to potty.
 If your puppy is about to go, but not directly on the newspaper, try either slipping the newspaper right under him or enticing him to step on the newspaper.

 Rinse and repeat the above steps several times.
 The more you practice, the better.
 Puppies are creatures of habit, so if you praise and reward for going on the newspaper often, they'll likely pick up on it and go on it more and more.
 It's the power of positive reinforcement training which causes behaviors to strengthen and repeat.

 What if your puppy has an accident?
 In such a case, avoid methods based on intimidation such as scolding your puppy, pushing your puppy's face in the mess or hitting your puppy with a rolled newspaper.
 These methods will only teach your puppy not to trust you and will cause your puppy to hide to pee and poop.

 Instead, just clean up the mess using an enzymatic cleaner (I prefer Nature's Miracle) and be proactive: individualize what you can do to prevent your puppy from making a mess next time (e.g., put your puppy on a feeding schedule, make the newspaper area larger, put him on the newspaper earlier, supervise better etc.)

 And remember: accidents are totally normally during potty training (otherwise, it wouldn't be called training!)
 You can't expect a young puppy to be perfect because young puppies ( generally under 12 weeks) haven't attained yet sufficient bladder and bowel control.
-With time, patience, close supervision and persistence though, you will start seeing progress and all the hard work will pay off.
+With time, patience, close supervision, and persistence, you will start seeing progress, and all the hard work will pay off.

 © 2018 Adrienne Farricelli